MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 # Low Latency Audio

 This article discusses audio latency changes in Windows 10.
 It covers API options for application developers and changes in drivers that can be made to support low latency audio.

-## Overview

 Audio latency is the delay between that time that sound is created and when it's heard.
-Having low audio latency is important for several key scenarios, such as the following.
+Having low audio latency is important for several key scenarios, such as:

 - Pro audio
 - Music creation